Gender equity in health

-Read more about what we do, the initiatives implemented, our highlights and achievements each year in our Annual Report.
+Read more about what we do, our impact, and our highlights and achievements each year in our Annual Report.

 VIEW our Strategic Plan

-Recently Women’s Health Victoria proudly celebrated its 25th anniversary.
-Arising from the 1993 amalgamation of Healthsharing Women (founded in 1987) and the Women’s Health Resource Collective (established in 1983).
-These remarkable services led the way for many years in bringing women’s health to the fore, raising awareness about the need for all women to have a voice in their health care and have access to quality information that assisted with making informed choices.
-Over the past 25 years WHV has been at the centre of many contemporary issues and advances in women’s health and gender equality.
-Our organisation now boasts an extensive network of staff, volunteers and affiliated health services.
+These remarkable services led the way for many years in bringing women’s health to the fore, raising awareness about the need for all women to have a voice in their health care and have access to quality information to meet their needs and make informed choices.

-View photoboards that have captured special moments and the amazing people that have been involved in WHV becoming champions for women.
+Browse through photoboards that have captured special moments and the amazing people that have been involved with WHV becoming champions for women.

-Watch the highlights video showcasing WHV’s work and people over the last 25 years.
+Enjoy watching the highlights video showcasing WHV’s work and people from 1993 to 2018.